sidazhou/cookiecutter-data-science/README.md

     ├── README.md          <- The top-level README for developers using this project.
     │
     ├── assets
     │   └── 0.0.0          <- figures, pickles, intermediate stuff from notebook goes here
     │   └── 0.0.1          <- figures, pickles, intermediate stuff from notebook goes here
+    │   └── 1.0.1          <- figures, pickles, intermediate stuff from notebook goes here
     │
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   ├── dataset_1      <- Contains all necessary information to reproduce the dataset
+    │   ├── dataset_2      <- Contains all necessary information to reproduce the dataset
+    │   └── dataset_3      <- Contains all necessary information to reproduce the dataset
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │